StackStorm/st2docs/docs/source/actions.rst

 Runners come with their own set of input parameters.
 When an action is executed, it inherits the runner parameters, in addition to its own parameters.
+The built-in parameters can be over-ridden on a per-action basis.

-For a complete list of Runners and their parameters, see :doc:`/reference/runners`
+For a complete list of Runners and their parameters, see :doc:`/reference/runners`.

 .. _ref-actions-writing-custom: